rgundel/rgundel.github.io/README.md

+# Reader File for GitHub Page

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
+This is the source code is a modified version from Jon Barron's public academic website: [jonbarron.info](https://jonbarron.info/).
 Feel free to clone this code for your own personal use.
+Another version that I’ve used for idea inspiration is from Karl Pertsch ([kpertsch.github.io](https://kpertsch.github.io/)).